magento/devdocs/src/guides/v2.3/rest/notes.md

   - Integration
 ---

-You might encounter the following issue when using REST endpoints
+You might encounter the following issues when using REST endpoints.

 ## Duplicate parameters in an REST call